chibisnorlax/acnhfaq/faq/hhp.md

 ## Requests
 Each character has their own theme they request, which includes a few mandatory furniture items to use.
 If you want to know what they are, you can check this spreadsheet, compiled by `Stoney#9215`: <https://docs.google.com/spreadsheets/d/1S_xKGDXNDLUXNuChmiZE0u-gce5BgA323r-47XxCjXk/edit?usp=sharing>

+Likewise, if you would like to know what furniture they unlock in your HHP Catalogue after you take on their request, check the spreadsheet linked here, also by `Stoney#9215`: <https://docs.google.com/spreadsheets/d/1siOPl4A4DBlF4xBKdTDsSA59UgQi_KnEDshVXntPevY/edit?usp=sharing>